-Old Shame: Gary feels this way about his past as an internet troll.
+Old Shame: Occurs in-universe.
+Gary feels this way about his past as an internet troll.
 Also, Zii suffers at least a brief twinge of guilt when she recalls her past borderline-Casting Couch approach to recruitment for her band, and hastily changes the subject (strip #605, May 24, 2012, somewhat NSFW).

 Omake: Comics appear on pay site Slipshine with more explicit full-frontal nudity and sexual situations.